Meet the TIAA Difference Maker 100 being honored for their work in their communities

 - What are the fees and expenses associated with a retirement plan compared to a rollover into an IRA?
 Will there be any surrender charges, penalties, or lost benefits (such as retiree healthcare) if you liquidate your employer plan assets?
 What are the expenses–such as sales loads, commissions, mutual fund expenses, and advisory fees–associated with an investment?

-- What are the services available under your existing retirement plan compared to those available with a new retirement plan or an IRA
+- What are the services available under your existing retirement plan compared to those available with a new retirement plan or an IRA?

 - Are there any liquidity differences between your existing employer’s plan, an employer’s new plan or an IRA rollover?

 - Are you able to make penalty-free withdrawals from your existing retirement plan, the new retirement plan or an IRA account?
+Of course, depending on the type of IRA, IRA withdrawals made prior to age 59½ are generally subject to ordinary income tax and a 10% penalty may apply.
+Speak with your tax advisor regarding your specific situation.

 - Are you concerned about the level of protection of assets from creditors and legal judgments?
 Generally speaking, plan assets have unlimited protection from creditors under federal law, while IRA assets are protected in bankruptcy proceedings only.
 State laws vary in the protection of IRA assets in lawsuits.
 You should consult with a lawyer or tax adviser for more information.